zwaldowski/AZCoreRecord/README.md

 		localPerson.lastName = @"Smith";
 	}];

-In this method, the `CoreDataBlock` provides you with the proper context in which to perform your operations, you don’t need to worry about setting up the context so that it tells the default context that it’s done, and should update because changes were performed on another thread.
+In this method, the block provides you with the proper context in which to perform your operations, you don’t need to worry about setting up the context so that it tells the default context that it’s done, and should update because changes were performed on another thread.

 To perform an action after this save block is completed, you can fill in a completion block:

 	Person *person = ...;
-	[MRCoreDataAction saveDataInBackgroundWithBlock:^(NSManagedObjectContext *localContext){
+	[MagicalRecord saveDataInBackgroundWithBlock:^(NSManagedObjectContext *localContext){
 		Person *localPerson = [person inContext:localContext];

 		localPerson.firstName = @"Chuck";